 Rules for Kids’ First Phone: A Framework You Can Customize

 So your child is ready — or getting close.
 The next step is not handing over a phone and hoping for the best.
-It is creating rules for kids first phone that set clear expectations from day one.
+It is creating first phone rules for kids that set clear expectations from day one.
 And here is the part most parents miss: your child should help create these rules.

 Research from the University of Washington consistently shows that children who participate in creating their own boundaries are significantly more likely to follow them.
 It is the difference between rules imposed on a child and rules agreed upon with a child.